LMS-Community/lms-community.github.io/docs/players-and-controllers/index.md

 ## Other Hardware

 Several streamers and amps available from [WiiM](https://www.wiimhome.com/) natively support LMS.
 Presently, this includes all models except for the Mini.
+WiiM devices now require that Squeezelite is switched on in the WiiM Home App Player Settings and includes auto-discover of local LMS servers on the same sub-net.
+It is not, currently, possible to manually specify a server address.

 Other streaming hardware manufacturers that offer native support of LMS include [AmpliPro](https://www.amplipro.com/), [Antipodes](https://antipodes.audio/), [Eversolo](https://eversolo.com/), [Holo Audio](https://www.kitsunehifi.com/), [Innuos](https://innuos.com/), [Sonore](https://www.sonore.us/), [SOtM](https://sotm-audio.com/) and [Str@mbo](https://nohta.it/).